Pramod2021-24IT/Create-Portfolio-Website/README.md

 ## Data Source

-The data utilized for this case study originates from the
+The data utilized for this case study originates from the repo